Kaikei-e/d-compose-node/README.md

 # d-compose-node

-This is a basic docker-compose folder.
+This is a basic docker-compose folder of node.